What's New In Altium Designer Webinar July 24

 Q: Can ActiveBOM be customized with additional columns for my needs?

-Q: Can you view how net propagate through multiple boards while using multiboard?
+Q: Can you view how net is promoted through multiple boards while using multiboard?

 A: Yes.
-While in the multiboard you one is able to select and highlight nets on the multiboard assembly, displaying how the net travels through the different boards.
+While in the multiboard you are able to select and highlight nets on the multiboard assembly, displaying how the net travels through the different boards.